insin/DOMBuilder/docs/index.rst

 .. js:function:: DOMBuilder.apply([context])

    :param Object context:
-       An object to have element creation functions added to it.
+       an object to have element creation functions added to it.
        If not provided, a new Object will be created and used.
    :returns: The context Object which was passed in or created.